 Make sure flammable materials such as dry grass or leaves do not come in contact with the exhaust system when parking your motorcycle.
-Refer to Catalytic Converters, page 224.
+Refer to Catalytic Converters, page 205.

 - 2. Use the side stand to support the motorcycle while parked. - To lower the side stand, use your foot to guide it down.
 Remember that lowering the side stand with the transmission in gear will stop the engine, even if the clutch lever is pulled in.
-That is a function of the side stand ignition cut-off system. - Check that the side stand is down all the way so that the side stand ignition cut-off system (page 57) is activated.
+That is a function of the side stand ignition cut-off system. - Check that the side stand is down all the way so that the side stand ignition cut-off system (page 41) is activated. - If you have to park on a soft surface, insert something solid under the side stand for support.